 The pale pink colour of quartz, which can range from transparent to opaque, is known as rose quartz.

 The colour is a very pale and delicate ice pink, the result of titanium and iron impurities in the quartz.
-Transparent rose quartz is very rare and is usually so pale that it does not show very much colour except in large sizes.
+Transparent rose quartz is very rare and is usually so pale that it does not show very much colour except in large size pieces.

-The translucent and opaque quality of rose quartz is much more available and is used for beads, cabochons, carvings, and architectural purposes.
+The translucent and opaque quality of rose quartz is much more available and is used for beads, cabochons (smooth, polished stones), carvings, and architectural purposes.

 Some rose quartz contains abundant, tiny, rutile crystals - like needles - that give the stone a star effect when the light shines on it.
 This is often seen in cabochons used to make pendants.